-Last, FAIR goes back to assume that the plates actually had the primitive writings on there but that Joseph Smith just missed it by copying from the KJV.
-This means that Joseph Smith was lazy in his translation efforts and didn't notice the differences, which again goes against the translation method as described in the church history.
-No where in church history is the loose translation validated.
-It would really require the gold plates to have been used to explain how Joseph Smith could switch between source materials.
-It also contradicts the statement from Emma Smith that he never used any other materials to write the Book of Mormon, which is the same statements these same apologists use to refute those who claim Joseph Smith created the book by using other sources.
+Last, FAIR goes back to assume that the plates actually had the primitive writings on them but that Joseph Smith only missed including that original, important material because he was copying from the KJV.
+This implies that Joseph Smith was lazy in his translation efforts and either didn't notice the differences, which again goes against the translation method as described in the church history, or noticed the difference but didn't think the effort of properly translating ancient material was worth the effort.

 2 Nephi and the Deutero-Isaiah Problem in the Book of Mormon, By Common Consent:

-This is a common conclusion reached in the LDS Gospel Topics essays.
-Effectively they admit there are some serious issues with the history of a given topic, but that since Joseph Smith was a prophet of God it must be true.
-It is true that we can not understand things we can't see, but the problem with Joseph Smith is that there are a lot of areas where we can see what he worked with and know why it is wrong.
-It is deceptive to tell members that they need to just accept it as divine intervention when we have a pattern of Joseph Smith using other materials that he passes off as translated scripture, but there is no other way to explain what clearly is a mistake by Joseph Smith.
+This is a common conclusion reached in the official church Gospel Topics essays as well.
+The church will concede there are some serious issues with the history of a given topic, but that if we look back to our prior feelings and testimony, those problems will go away.
+It is true that we can not understand things we can't see, but the problem with Joseph Smith and the Book of Mormon is that there are a lot of areas where we can see what he worked with and know why it is historically wrong.
+It is deceptive to tell members that they need to just accept it as divine intervention when we can outline a pattern of Joseph Smith using other materials that he passes off as translated scripture, but cannot historically be ancient text.